NexPlayer/iOS-SDK/properties.md

 This is passed by NexPlayer in calls to the `NEXPLAYERRemoteFile_OpenFt` callback.

-This is a bitfield, so the constants can be combined with the bitwise-or operator.
+This is a bit field, so the constants can be combined with the bitwise-or operator.

 ```
 // Open file for writing; create if it doesn’t exist